callowayproject/bump-my-version/README.md

 See also our [CONTRIBUTING.md](CONTRIBUTING.md)

 Development of this happens on GitHub, patches including tests, and documentation are very welcome, as well as bug reports!
-Also please open an issue if this tool does not support every aspect of bumping versions in your development workflow, as it is intended to be very versatile.
+Please open an issue if this tool does not support every aspect of bumping versions in your development workflow, as it is intended to be very versatile.

 ## License